 The smallest species have caps <5cm with stems <5mm thick.
 Stocky species may grow to have caps >10cm.
 Their stems will often be >1cm thick.

-First, the whitish species, often covered in a white chalky pruina if you catch them in the right conditions, but usually neither hygrophanous nor striate.
+First, the whitish to greyish species, often covered in a white chalky pruina if you catch them in the right conditions, but usually neither hygrophanous nor striate.
 Some are easily confused with the pale Lepistas, which are never chalky.
 Two whitish rare species are found on wood and might be sought on a different page, or confused with the also rare Ossicaulis or Collybia bakerensis.

 C. angustifolia - medium size, similar off-white chalky, wavy-split cap rim, not clustered.